New Hampshire Surety Bond Overview

 When applying for a bond, you are never asked to post the full amount.
 Instead, the same way insurance works, a bond premium is required to obtain the bond.
 The higher the risk an applicant poses to the bond provider, the higher their premium will be.

-This risk is calculated mostly using the applicant’s personal credit score.
+The exact cost of the bond is mostly calculated using the applicant’s personal credit score.
 You may choose to submit additional information that can bolster your application and reduce your premium.
 Such information includes:

 - Personal financial statements